Bloodielie/uWebSockets.py/README.md

 # µWebSockets.py
-This is a work-in-progress Python extension much like the Node.js addon µWebSockets.js.
-It performs very nicely, even outrunning the Node.js addon already, by a quite large margin.
-Python is an excellent interpreter with a lean and unforgiving C API that sure doesn't let me down.
+This is a work-in-progress Python extension much like the Node.js counterpart `µWebSockets.js`.
+It performs very favorably, outrunning both uWebSockets.js and Japronto by significant amount.

 The idea here is to ultimately provide a seamless, pip install kind of works-out-of-the-box experience but for Python developers.

-This extension already outperforms Japronto, but will of course have a much more mature feature set.
 Here's what works right now:
 ```python
 import uwebsocketspy as uWS